 Receive an e-mail update when new information about the Zoning Code is available.

-The Board of Supervisors adopted an updated Sacramento County Development Code on July 22, 2015 that became effective on August 22, 2015.
-The Development Code is comprised of the Zoning Code and its related ordinances, the Countywide Design Standards and the Zoning Code User Guide.
+The Board of Supervisors adopted an updated Sacramento County Development Code on July 22, 2015 that became effective on September 25, 2015.
+The Development Code is comprised of the Zoning Code and its related Ordinances, the Countywide Design Standards and the Zoning Code User Guide.

 Zoning Code (September 25, 2015)